iiilannn9527/COAT-GNN/README.md

 ## Evaluation

-To evaluate my model on the specified dataset, run:
+To evaluate model's performence on different dataset, run:

 ```eval
 python evaluation.py
 ```
+then you can choose the specified dataset according to the prompts, too.

 ## Results